emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python.md

 to be able to deliver
 fresh ingredients to each store with given time windows by minimizing the total cost.

-## Methodology
+## Analysis

+We first formulate the problem as a mixed integer program.
+Then, we solve the problem various number of available trucks.

-We use column generation to solve CVRPTW.
+We also develop column generation based algorithm to solve the problem.
 Rousseau provides a tutorial on column generation and branch-and-price for [vehicle routing problems](https://symposia.cirrelt.ca/system/documents/000/000/254/Rousseau_original.pdf?1464701234).

-### Mathematical Formulation
+### General Formulation

 We develop a mixed integer model for the **PPizza** delivery problem as follows.